Hasselblad X1D vs Nikon P900

 Studio photographers will appreciate that the Hasselblad X1D (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+Both the X1D and the P900 have been discontinued, but can regularly be found used on eBay.
+The P900 was replaced by the Nikon P950, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Nikon websites.

 So what conclusions can be drawn?
 Is the Hasselblad X1D better than the Nikon P900 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.